-Federal Rule of Civil Procedure 26 allows parties to obtain discovery "regarding any matter, not privileged, that is relevant to the claim or defence of any party".
+Federal Rule of Civil Procedure 26 allows parties to obtain discovery "regarding any nonprivileged matter that is relevant to any party's claim or defense and proportional to the needs of the case".
 The US Supreme Court has liberally construed this standard to encompass any matter that could reasonably bear on any issue that is or may be in the case.
 To the extent a party's financial information relates to specific elements of a claim or defence, a defendant may seek discovery through both the production of documents and the provision of testimony at a deposition.